 Until November 28, Foodlab will feature a Kamouraska menu inspired by a trip Michelle took to that region earlier this summer and then again a couple of weeks ago to collect ingredients which will be part of the menu.
 From November 29 to December 2 there will be a Quebec Christmas menu (Pea soup, tourtière, cretons, and a lot of traditional dishes will be on the menu at FoodLab while SOUK@SAT is taking place) and in December there will family-style set menus throughout the month for all your holiday parties.
 These will change on a weekly basis.

-FoodLab, Society for Arts and Technology, 1201 Saint-Laurent Boulevard, 3rd floor
+FoodLab, Society for Arts and Technology (live show fans should make sure to check out this great deal on tickets from La Vitrine), 1201 Saint-Laurent Boulevard, 3rd floor

 Tuesday to Friday starting at 5pm